JeffreyAes/jobbin/README.md

 By default, all boards come with 5 tables:

-      # Wishlist
+By default, all boards come with 5 tables:

-         •tracks the jobs you want and haven't applied to yet
+    • Wishlist - tracks the jobs you want and haven't applied to yet

-      # Applied
-         •tracks the jobs you have already applied to
+    • Applied - tracks the jobs you have already applied to

-      # Interview
-         •tracks interviews that have been scheduled
+    • Interview - tracks interviews that have been scheduled

-      # Rejections
-         •tracks rejection letters
+    • Rejections = tracks rejection letters

-      # Offers
-          •tracks job offers
+    • Offers = tracks job offers

 But of course you can create your own *Custom Tables* as well! :)